State and Local Policy Database

 Vehicle Infrastructure Incentives

-Pittsburgh has partnered with Duquesne Light Company to provide EV charging infrastructure rebates.
-Driving PA Forward offers rebates of up to $5,000 per plug for workplace, multi-unit dwelling, and public charging station projects.
-DLC customers can receive an additional $32,000 toward the installation of public charging stations.
+Duquesne Light Company offers rebates of up to $5000 per charging port for workplace, multi-unit dwelling, and public charging station projects.

 EV Charging Locations